All articles

 sudo systemctl enable openvpn

-Create an authentication file containing your VPN username and password:
+Create an authentication file with your VPN username and password:

 sudo chmod 600 /etc/openvpn/auth.txt